espocrm/documentation/docs/administration/formula.md

 `entity\getLinkColumn(LINK, ID, COLUMN)`

-Fetches a relationship column value (since 5.7.1).
+Fetches a relationship column value (as of v5.7.1).

 Example: